CHOOSE YOUR ALLEGIANCE.

 rules and guidelines are farther down this page.

-Here’s an official glossary of terms to get you familiar with this fictional world.
+Read the official glossary of terms to get you familiar with this world.

 THE STORY SO FAR…

 Neotropolis exists 200 years in the future.
 The planetary system is in disputed galactic territory and is therefore not under any direct control from a galactic government (such as Earth’s).
 Neotropolis is actually a city, and not the name of the planet itself; the planet’s name is Kepler-609c.
-But as it’s the only center of habitation on the planet, everyone calls it Neotropolis.
+But as it’s the only center of habitation on the planet, the name Neotropolis is often used for the planet itself, as well as the city.

 Kepler-609c is located within the Cygnus constellation and is part of the Cygnus Federation of Systems, a loose, independent galactic organization whose motto, “Libertas - Occasio” (Liberty & Opportunity), well-describes our frontier planet.